whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 In contrast, integrity was so pervasive among the traditional Apache that no one was compelled to take an oath because, according to Geronimo, "it is not believed that they will give false testimony in a matter relating to their own people."[xxx-geronimo autobio|Unwritten Laws of the Apaches]

-Can you imagine living in a community where high integrity is normal and expected, so that no one needs to be threatened to tell the truth?

 _Physical resilience:_ Crow woman Pretty Shield described how physically resilient her people used to be: "[W]hen I was young, if in winter a person fell into icy water, he got out, took off his wet clothes, and rolled in the snow, rubbing his body with it, and got warm.
 Then, after squeezing out the water, he put on his clothes and forgot about getting wet...
 Now my people wear gloves, and too many clothes.
 We are soft as mud."[xxx-red mother|p84]

 _Generosity:_ A Christian missionary visited the Ojibway, Cheyenne, Cree and Sioux nations, describing how Jesus Christ selflessly gave away all his possessions, urged others to do the same, and dedicated his life to feeding, healing, and protecting his people.
 The missionary was told that, prior to colonization, Jesus Christ's level of selfless generosity was normal among them.[xxx-from deep woods to civilization|civ preached practiced]

 _Meaningful Education for Young People:_ One Nootka storyteller described how the women would often have their moon time at the same time each month, and they would go to a special house and enjoy a four-day party.
 They would sit on special soft moss and give their blood back to the Earth and play games and talk.
-Women would rub each others' back and make special tea if someone had cramps.
-This became a major opportunity for older women to mentor younger women.
+Women would massage each other and make special tea for cramps.
+This became a big opportunity for older women to mentor younger women.
 For example, young women learned the special Frog posture that could help relieve cramps and make childbirth easier.

-Can you imagine if adults took young people's education seriously, offering them the most meaningful and practical mentorship they could every day?

 _Benefitting the Earth:_ Stories abound of people of healthy nations benefitting or enriching the Earth as a normal way of life.
 Robin Kimmerer described how Black Ash trees actually became _more abundant_ in regions where it was respectfully harvested by Mohawk and Potawatomi basket makers, and this remains true today.[xxx-braiding sweetgrass|wisgaak gokpenagen] Apache man Stalking Wolf described how he respectfully harvested a sapling to make a powerful bow so that the overall forest also benefitted.[xxx-the vision|p81]

+These are high standards.
+Total integrity is normal, and Jesus Christ's level of selfless generosity is considered normal too.
+Physical resilience and meaningful childhood education are also baseline expectations.
 Their normal way of life benefits the Earth around them, increasing the natural abundance that they depend on.

-When people bring out the best in each other, have high expectations, or hold each other to high standards, whole nations really are capable of maintaining that baseline of mutual respect among the people, and between people and the Earth.
+When people bring out the best in each other and hold each other to high standards, whole nations really can maintain a baseline of mutual respect among the people, and between people and the Earth.

 Remember, members of nations such as the Potawatomi, Crow, Apache, and Nootka are people like anyone else.
-They have attitudes, skills and awareness that anyone could cultivate -- including you and other caring people you know.
+They have attitudes, skills and awareness that anyone could cultivate -- including you and other strong and caring people you know.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #19<br/>Hold yourself and others to a high standard</div>
 <div class="rev-act-body">Think of a time when someone had faith in you, maybe even more faith than you had in yourself.
 Did someone help you find the self-respect to leave an abusive relationship?
 Did a coach help you cultivate the discipline to train at your sport and be the best you could be?
 Did a teacher help you realize you could be great at whatever you put your mind to?
 If this mentor did their job properly, they did not shame or punish you, but helped you see your unmet potential and urged you to reach it -- to be your best self, and not settle for less.
 Think of a time when someone brought out the best in you, holding you to a high standard.<br/><br/>Watch for an instance where someone lets themselves or others down.
 Perhaps they lie to someone or to themselves, give up on a goal too easily, or tolerate an unsatisfying relationship or job without trying to change it.
 Help them find the strength to do what they need to do.</div></div>